manhhoang/Programming-Is-Awesome/README.md

 - [Reactive Summit](https://www.reactivesummit.org/) - Organized by Lightbend.

 ## Algorithms
 - [Backtracking](https://en.wikipedia.org/wiki/Backtracking) - Backtracking is a general algorithm for finding all (or some) solutions to some computational problems.
+- [Two Pointer](https://tp-iiita.quora.com/The-Two-Pointer-Algorithm) -  The legendary two pointer approach is one such technique which is less of a talk and more of a discussion on the problems.

 **[⬆ back to top](#table-of-contents)**